krainboltgreene/baldurs-mouth/README.md

 > Narrator: The tavern keep looks particularly annoyed, but also very tired.

 > Gus, the Tavern Keep: "Alright fine I'll go down to 5 gold, but breakfast isn't free and you better clean up your room after!

+## Rules

+- All interactions have a series of lines.
+- An interaction is between one-or-more characters.
+- Interactions happen zero-or-more times.
+- Lines happen zero-or-more times.
+- Replies are by a single character, with the character being picked at random from those that apply and/or have the highest of the skill.
+- Interactions with only one reply will simply skip to that reply.
+- Lines can have zero or many pre-emptive required conditions.
+- Replies may have zero or many required conditions.
+- Replies may have zero or many optional conditions.
+- Dice Challenges are split into unknown and known, where known challenges can have actions that change the roll.
+- If the person who wins the unknown challenge is an NPC then they whisper the information in a follow up (???)
+- A reply is either either linked to a subject or a dialog.
+- Lines are either done or not done.

 ## Setup